thesteady/xy-leaflet/blogpost.md

 ```

 - check it out visually
+- but wait! it's not what we want. dundundunnnn projections.

+- what's the key to no projection?
+OH SNAP ITS EAAAASSSY.

+- reload the page and see the correct thing.

 Now reload your page in the browser.
-Wow!
-This is what you should see:
+You should see something like this:
 <- Screenshot of map at this point.->

 - lets add MOAR POINTS